 Junior Women Air Pistol The Trudy Henry Trophy No.2

-All trophies will be held by the winner for one year and must be returned to the Championship Organiser, or other person as notified on this website, at least one month before the date of the Championships for the following year to enable preparation and engraving as necessary.
-Alternatively, trophies may be professionally engraved and brought to the Championships.
-The Awards Officer or Secretary must be informed by e-mail of your intentions in this respect.
+All trophies will be held by the winner for one year only and must be returned as notified on the ESSU website in good time for the Championships of the following year.
+Alternatively, trophies may be professionally engraved at the winners’ own expense and returned to the Championships.
+The Awards Officer or Championship Organiser must be informed of your intentions in this respect.